A Brockton Dialogue

 Mr. Brockton: My story will explain:

-In the society of believers—true believers—of Currant, Maine, a shriveled, but younger man sought refuge.
+In the society of believers — true believers — of Currant, Maine, a thin young man sought refuge.
 From behind, you might have thought him to be old.
 He had come into the church without anyone heralding him.
 He was there one Sunday and continued to be there each Sunday thereafter.
 As customary, the people received him, though curious about his quiet ways and searching looks.
 If anything, he was sincere.
 He sometimes looked at the floor when in a class of believers, but was every bit as alert to what was being said.
 He was not always quiet, but sometimes spoke with sagacity about a particular passage out of the Bible, in which he was quite well versed.

 This wasn’t a lifeless church by any means.
 Even though the winters were cold and the summers lured most of the town away to the lakes and parks, the church had known vitality for many of its years.
 Nor was it a haven for dying saints who have more friends on the other side than here.
 No, there were young people and children in this little church.
 There were no dominating ones among them.
 And there were many who did love Christ and his word.
 Pastor Condell was a wise spiritual leader in the area to more than just his people.